Find out your boiler’s serial number

 Ideal Mini: Go to the last 4 digits, which represent the month and year the boiler was manufactured.
-E.g. if the last 4 digits is 0308, the boiler was manufactured in March 2008.
+E.g. if the last 4 digits are 0308, the boiler was manufactured in March 2008.

 How old is my Vokera boiler?

-Find your serial number on a silver dataplate on the underside of the boiler.
+Find your serial number on a silver data plate on the underside of the boiler.
 The serial number will contain sixteen digits and one letter.
-The first eight digits refer to the boiler model whilst the letter, and the subsequent numbers, refer to the year, month and day the boiler was manufacturered.
-Note, the serial number will never start with the number sequence 235.
+The first eight digits refer to the boiler model whilst the letter, and the subsequent numbers, refer to the year, month and day the boiler was manufactured.
+Note, that the serial number will never start with the number sequence 235.
 This number is the boiler’s barcode, not the serial number.